jenkins-infra/status/content/issues/2024-01-08-get-jenkins-io-maintenance.md

 section: issue
 ---

+[Final Message]
+THe migration is finally finished at noon UTC the 09th.
+There were 2 downtimes:

+- 2 min the 8th around 17:30 UTC (TLS errors) due to a missing ingress configuration
+- 5 min the 9th around 11:50 UTC (HTTP/500 errors) due to a race condition in helm chart deployments

+[Initial Message]
 Monday January 8 2024, starting at 15:15 UTC, we'll proceed to a maintenance on the service `get.jenkins.io` hosted in the `publick8s` Azure Kubernetes cluster.

 The following services will be slower to respond or even might be disrupted: